glpi-project/doc-install/source/prerequisites.rst

 .. note::

-   Even if those extensions are not mandatory, we advice you to install them anyways.
+   Even if those extensions are not mandatory, we advise you to install them anyways.

 Following PHP extensions are required for some extra features of GLPI: